 Kathy Williams has provided strategic leadership, direction, and oversight for all quality assurance activities since joining RoosterBio in January 2017 as Director, Quality Assurance.
 In January 2018, Kathy was promoted to VP of Quality Assurance and Regulatory Affairs.
 In her expanded role, Kathy is also responsible for providing global regulatory guidance and managing RoosterBio’s biologic master files to support customers’ regulatory submissions.
 Kathy has extensive GMP industry experience in quality assurance and regulatory compliance.
 She holds a MS degree from Johns Hopkins University.

 Dr. Lim is a stem cell bioprocessing veteran with many years of experience developing bioreactor processes and application of experimental design strategies.
 She has been recognized for her initiative in developing bioprinting tools for education as founder of SE3D and prior to that was an Assistant Professor in Bioengineering at Nanyang Technological University in Singapore, spearheading the stem cell bioprocessing group in bone marrow and cardiac tissue engineering.
-Dr. Lim obtained her PhD in Chemical Engineering from Imperial College London and currently supports the West Coast and APAC accounts for RoosterBio.
+Dr. Lim obtained her PhD in Chemical Engineering from Imperial College London and supported the West Coast and APAC accounts for RoosterBio for over a year.